GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 	* A few "idiot checks" have been added.
 Don't worry if you trigger one.
 It doesn't *necessarily* mean you're an idiot.
 * 0.1-alpha4
 	* Warning **actually works** now.
+	* Options are now cached, so each individual mod helper will not ask the database for its options multiple times per pageload.